Frequently Asked Questions

 The Chamber of Commerce for Herefordshire & Worcestershire does from time-to-time run joint events with other Chambers.
-We also work closely with Chambers across the West Midland sharing ideas and best practice, but when you join the local Chamber you are only entitled to local benefits and services.
+We also work closely with Chambers across the West Midlands sharing ideas and best practice, but when you join the local Chamber you are only entitled to local benefits and services.

 Are you related to the government or councils?

 No, but we do work in partnership with them on many projects.
 One of the key roles of the Chamber of Commerce is to act as an advocate on behalf of members individually and collectively and to make representations on their behalf.
 In doing this, our team works with politicians, government and agencies at all levels.
-The Chamber must maintain party political neutrality in all such actions which allows us to promote, support, oppose, or seek to change or influence policies of any Government, agency, organisation, political party or individual, regardless of their political leanings.
+The Chamber must maintain party political neutrality in all such actions which allows us to promote, support, oppose, or seek to change or influence policies of any government, agency, organisation, political party or individual, regardless of their political leanings.